 Due to the numerous types of functional currency of the Group, the Group disclose its exchange gains and losses of monetary items aggregately.
-The Company's exchange gains, including realized and unrealized, were \$85,370 thousand and \$75,771 thousand for the years ended December 31, 2020 and 2019, respectively.
+The Company's exchange gains (losses), including realized and unrealized, were \$(15,063) thousand and \$85,370 thousand for the years ended December 31, 2021 and 2020, respectively.

-(iv) Interest rate analysis
+(iv) Interest rate risk